unioproject/tanglebeat/README.md

 ##### A ZMQ state monitor
 Tanglebeat exposes endpoint which returns states and data of all input ZMQ streams.
-Thus many nodes can be monitored at once by up/down status, sync status, tps, ctps and conf. rate.
+Thus many nodes can be monitored at once: by up/down status, sync status, tps, ctps and conf. rate.

 ## Picture